 As long as you’re in excellent health and without any eye-related medical issues like chronic dry eye and glaucoma, you’re considered a suitable candidate for blepharoplasty.
-Most people who opt for this procedure are over 35, although you may have it sooner, especially if your family genetics gives you naturally baggy or drooping eyelids.
+Most people who opt for this procedure are over 35, although you may have it sooner.

 You may have other underlying conditions that would preclude you from the procedure.
 This is why it’s essential to schedule a consultation should you desire to have eyelid surgery done.

-Blepharoplasty is an extremely effective procedure for patients burdened with excess, sagging skin of the eyelids.
-For those with visual disturbance from this excess skin, Blepharoplasty can be covered by medicare and private health insurance.
+Blepharoplasty is an extremely effective procedure for patients burdened with excess, loose skin of the eyelids.
+Blepharoplasty can be covered by medicare and private health insurance.